-The Caddis Fly Shop serves up a dazzling array of fly tying beads, cones, eyes, and fly tying barbells, shipped promptly with No Sales Tax.
+The Caddis Fly Shop serves up a dazzling array of fly tying beads, cones, eyes, and fly tying barbells, shipped promptly.

 Our selection of fly tying beads, fly tying cones, coneheads and and fly tying eyes of various kinds for fly tying is as extensive as our selection of fly tying supplies, fly tying materials, fly tying hackle feathers, fly tying kits, and fly tying hackle feathers - it is fantastic.